peterhinch/micropython-samples/README.md

 Time a function's execution using a decorator

 ## fastbuild - Pyboard use under Linux
 Build MicroPython with your frozen bytecode, put the Pyboard into DFU mode, and deploy the build to the board with a single command.
 Takes just over 60 seconds on a fast PC.
 Note the use of make's j argument to use mutliple cores.
 Empirically 8 gave the fastest build on my core i7 4/8 core laptop: adjust to suit your PC.

 Includes udev rules to avoid jumps from /dev/ttyACM0 to /dev/ttyACM1: ensures Pyboards of all types appear as /dev/pyboard.
 Also rules for USB connected WiPy and FTDI USB/serial adaptor.

+Improved build script: ``buildpyb``
+This checks the attached pyboard.
+If it's a V1.0, V1.1 or Lite it builds the correct firmware and deploys it.
+Otherwise it produces an error message.
+It uses the supplied ``pyb_check`` utility which depends on ``pyboard.py`` being on the path.
+Install (from micropython/tools) and test first.

+Optional argument ``--clean`` - if supplied does a ``make clean``.
+Strongly recommended after pulling new sourcecode.

+There are a couple of site specifics here. ``pyb_check`` assumes the udev rule above is applied to put the device on ``/dev/pyboard``. ``buildpyb`` assumes a frozen modules directory ``stmhal/modules``.
+Modify to suit.

 ## ESP8266
 benchmark.py Tests the performance of MQTT by periodically publishing while subscribed to